What’s It Like to Work in Solar Project Finance?

 What do people in solar project financing do?

-In short: they multitask.
+In short, they multitask.

 Financing solar projects, or managing the financial operations of a solar asset, involves a combination of tasks at any given point along the project’s timeline.
 One needs to be comfortable switching gears quickly.
-Zoe Berkery, Head of Asset Management at CleanCapital – a solar asset owner and investor – compares it to being a multiple position athlete.
+Zoe Berkery, head of asset management at CleanCapital — a solar asset owner and investor — compares it to being a multiple-position athlete.

 As the solar industry continues to grow and mature, more professionals are working on financing these projects.
-Banks, investors, utilities, and solar developers all need professionals who can help them understand how much money a project is likely to make and what sort of incentives are available.
-This is what makes it possible for developers to secure financing, or for banks and investors to provide it.
+Banks, investors, utilities and solar developers all need professionals who can help them understand how much money a project is likely to make and what sort of incentives are available.
+This is what makes it possible for developers to secure financing and for banks and investors to provide it.
 It’s an essential step in the process of getting any solar project built.

 One day you might be digging into the technical aspects of a project and doing policy research on an incentive program.
-On another day, you might be facilitating negotiations between project investors (like a bank or an investment fund), developers, and end customers like a utility or commercial company.
-All of these stakeholders have different appetites for risk and requirements for the project – finding the right balance is what helps solar project finance professionals get deals across the finish line.
+On another day, you might be facilitating negotiations between project investors (such as a bank or an investment fund), developers and end customers like a utility or commercial company.
+All of these stakeholders have different appetites for risk and requirements for the project; finding the right balance is what helps solar project finance professionals get deals across the finish line.

 What skills are needed for a career in solar project finance?